Redocly/redocly-cli/docs/index.md

 # Redocly OpenAPI CLI

-## About

 OpenAPI CLI is an open source command-line tool that makes it easier to work with OpenAPI definition files.
-You can split large files into smaller files, then manage them in a custom-made GitHub repo.
-Commands, rules and plugins let you validate and preview docs locally.
-And when it's time to publish (using Redoc or Redocly, naturally), you can easily bundle everything back into a single file.
-OpenAPI CLI also integrates with Redocly's premuim products such as API registry, and you can also build production-ready reference docs if you have an enterprise license key.
+You can split large files into smaller files, then manage them with your [favorite version control service](https://redoc.ly/docs/workflows/sources/).

+Commands, rules and plugins help you validate your API definitions and preview docs locally.
+And when it's time to publish (using Redoc or Redocly, naturally), you can bundle everything back into a single file.

+OpenAPI CLI also integrates with other Redocly products such as the API registry, and you can build production-ready reference docs if you have an enterprise license key.

 ## Key features